mwherman2000/neo-dotnetquickstart/EN-us/11-edit-compile-debug.md

 31. The following Storage pop-up dialog will appear.

-    **NOTE:** The single key-value pair that appears in the Storage pop-up dialog.
+    **NOTE:** The single key-value pair that appears in the Storage pop-up dialog is from the execution of the single `Storage.Put()` system call in the smart contract.

     ![consoleapp310.png](./images/11-edit-compile-debug/consoleapp310.png)